tkurki/navgauge/README.md

 Navgauge makes navigation data available via NMEA 0183 and NMEA 2000 (N2K) available on your browser in customizable displays.

-On the server side it is a Node Js http server application that pipes data from N2K and NMEA connections to the browser via Websockets.
+On the server side it is a Node.js http server application that pipes data from N2K and NMEA connections to the browser via Websockets.

 On the browser it uses Javascript to update SVG gauges as data is received.
 Position is plotted on a WMS chart.